Debunking the science of left versus right brain

 Right brain for creativity?
 Left brain for analytical thinking?
 The actual research paints a more complex picture.

-You’ve likely come across the left-brain versus right-brain debate in the past.
-The theory, which was first popularized by Nobel laureate and neuropsychologist Roger Sperry in the mid-1900s, proposes that each side of the brain is responsible for certain types of thinking.
+You’ve likely come across the left-brain versus right-brain debate at some point.
+The theory, which was first popularised by Nobel laureate and neuropsychologist Roger Sperry in the mid-1900s, proposes that each side of the brain is responsible for certain types of thinking.

-Sperry argued that people tend to use one side of their brain more than the other, and that this affects their thinking, creativity, and the types of hobbies, skills, and jobs they do best.
+Sperry argued that people are either left-brain or right-brain dominant, and that this affects their thinking, creativity, and the types of hobbies, skills, and jobs they do best.
 But does this hypothesis hold up with the decades of research that have emerged since Sperry initially put out his groundbreaking idea?